cisco-open/cluster-registry-controller/README.md

     > Tip: Use the `--set apiServerEndpointAddress=<PUBLIC-API-SERVER-ADDRESS>` flag, if your Kubernetes cluster API returns private ip for the api server.

-2. Install cluster registry controller on the second cluster:
+2. Install cluster registry controller on the second cluster.
+This command installs the cluster registry controller on your cluster, creates a Cluster CR with the name `SECOND-CLUSTER-NAME`, and it also creates a secret that holds a Kubeconfig with read access to this cluster.

     ```
     helm install --namespace=cluster-registry --create-namespace cluster-registry-controller deploy/charts/cluster-registry --set localCluster.name=<SECOND-CLUSTER-NAME>
     ```

-   This command will install the cluster registry controller on your cluster, it will also create a Cluster CR with the name `SECOND-CLUSTER-NAME` and it will create a secret as well that holds a Kubeconfig with read access to this cluster.

 3. Copy/paste Cluster and secret resources from first->second and second->first cluster: